dlbewley/dlbewley.github.io/_posts/2021-03-09-Understanding-OpenShift-Over-The-Air-Updates.md

 Finally when the node is rebooted with the node annotations updated by the MachineConfigControllerare updated to reflect the state.
 When the values of the `machineconfiguration.openshift.io/currentConfig` and `machineconfiguration.openshift.io/desiredConfig` annotations on the Node match the MCD is happy and so are we!

+I could have also just deleted the node and allowed the machine api operator to automatically replace it, but I didn't even talk about `MachineSets` and node autoscaling!
+Maybe next time. :)
 # Summary

 This was admittedly heavy on external links and possibly "hand wavy" at points, but I hope it provides you a better sense of just exactly how OpenShift Over The Air Updates automate the administration of your entire Kubernetes cluster.